Esri/geomessage-simulator-qt/README.md

 ##### Graphical mode
 Double click the .exe file to start the app in GUI mode.
 Click "Choose Simulation File" and navigate to a GeoMessage XML file, such as the ones included in this repository.
 Loading the file will take several seconds if it is a particularly large file.
 When the file is loaded, "File Loaded" displays under the Time Override Fields list, and then you can use the controls to configure and run the simulation:
 - Time Override Fields: choose any fields whose value you want to be overridden with the current time when messages are sent.
-- "X messages per Y <time units>": adjust the frequency of output messages as desired.
+- "X messages per Y &lt;time units&gt;": adjust the frequency of output messages as desired.
 Only one message is sent per UDP broadcast; this control lets you determine how often a UDP broadcast is sent.
 - Port: choose a UDP port on which messages are sent.
 Clients must bind and listen to the same port in order to receive messages from this Message Simulator instance.
 - Start Simulator/Restart Simulator: start the simulation from the beginning of the file.
 - Pause Simulator/Continue Simulator: click Pause Simulator to pause the simulation.
 Click Continue Simulator to continue the simulation from where it was paused.